Back to Living Real Change

 Detecting potential heart complications

-"The vast majority of echocardiograms are two-dimensional transthoracic, meaning they pick up echoes across the chest," says Dr. Martin.
+"The vast majority of echocardiograms are two-dimensional transthoracic, meaning they pick up echoes across the chest," Dr. Martin says.
 "We can also perform Doppler echocardiography, which uses the same sound waves to measure the direction and velocity of blood flow in the heart.
 The test can help us determine the narrowness of blood vessels or detect aortic regurgitation, where a valve leaks blood back into the heart.

-By combining the two tests, we can determine the size, shape and structure of your heart, as well as how severely valves are narrowed or leaking."
+"By combining the two tests, we can determine the size, shape and structure of your heart and how severely your valves are narrowed or leaking."
 An echocardiogram is a standard and useful test when performed and interpreted properly.
 "It can tell us just about everything that is going on in your heart as well as in your major blood vessels," he says.

 "So if your physician tells you that you need an echocardiogram, there is nothing to fear – it can only help us determine the treatment – if any – you need."